oracle/node-oracledb/doc/api.md

 used with the older System Identifiers (SID).

-The Easy Connect syntax has been extended in recent versions of Oracle Database client since its introduction in 10g.
-Check the Easy Connect Naming method in [Oracle Net Service Administrator's Guide][17] for the syntax to use in your version of the Oracle Client libraries.
+The Easy Connect syntax has been extended in recent versions of Oracle Database client since its introduction in Oracle 10g.
+Check the Easy Connect Naming method in [Oracle Net Service Administrator's Guide][17] for the syntax in your version of the Oracle Client libraries.

 If you are using Oracle Client 19c, the latest [Easy Connect Plus][151] syntax